martinivanco/IMP/README.md

 # Game - Snake
-Project for IMP.
+Project made as a part of the course Microprocessors and Embedded Systems at Brno University of Technology.
 The task was to create the game Snake for MCU MSP430 displayed on a external 8x8 matrix LED display.